winters24-tech/winters24-tech/README.md

 # About Me:
-- 👋 Hello, My name is Steven Winters, looking to further my skills as a Fraud Analyst.
-Being an expert in Fraud, constantly growing my skills in Data Analytics whilst already having incorporating Cloud skills in addition to it all.
+- 👋 Hello, My name is Steven Winters, I have a desire to become a Cybersecurity Analyst.
+Being an expert in Fraud, constantly growing my skills and knowledge allows me to transistion to this role fairly easy along with incorporating Cloud skills in addition to it.

 ## Interests:
-- 👀 What I’m interested in; I'm interested in Data Analytics with a future focus of Data Scientist skills of building ML models specialized within the Fraud/Cyber space.
+- 👀 I'm interested in Cyber because I love to protect people and organizations from fraud.
+I've been in the field for over 7 years and look to expand from credit card fraud to Cyber fraud.
+I want to learn to build ML models specialized within the Fraud/Cyber space.
-- I like joining communities to network and learn as much as possible because I'm so glad that I found something that I really like to do.

 ## Learning:
-- 🌱 With all the things I've accomplished I've learned, I am currently AWS certified (Cloud Practitioner); I have completed a certification of Google Data Analytics (Coursera) and also will be IBM accredited as well.
+- 🌱  I am currently AWS certified (Cloud Practitioner); Currently enrolled in the Google's Cybersecurity Program!

 ## My Portfolio Site: